 The maximum port speed advertisement feature operates independently of logical LAG configurations.
-Although Ruckus recommends that you use the same cable types and auto-negotiation configuration on all members of a LAG, you could utilize the auto-negotiation features conducive to your cabling environment.
-For example, in certain circumstances, you could configure each port in a LAG to have its own auto-negotiation maximum port speed advertisement configuration.
+Although Ruckus recommends that you use the same cable types and auto-negotiation configuration on all members of a LAG, you could utilize half), the ports might not come up.
+This configuration is invalid.